krohrer/caml-inspect/README.md

-OCaml Inspect - caml-inspect.
+OCaml Inspect - caml-inspect
 ======================================================================

 > This library is free software; you can redistribute it and/or
 > modify it under the terms of the GNU Lesser General Public
 > License as published by the Free Software Foundation; either
-> version 2.1 of the License, or (at your option) any later version,,
+> version 2.1 of the License, or (at your option) any later version,
 > with the special exception on linking described in file LICENSE.

 > This library is distributed in the hope that it will be useful,